Children in employment and entertainment

 - Password - when we receive your application and confirmation of payments we will email you a username, password and other details for completing your DBS form online.

 - Training dates - Call or email to discuss booking a place for the next available session.
-We hold sessions once a month.
+We hold sessions once a month during the working day.

-- Attend training - The course is 2 hours and includes safeguarding and performance legislation relevant to chaperoning.
-We do issue information packs.
-Preferred payment for the training is through our website using an original reference number and DBS number, if this is not possible you can pay on the day by cheque or cash.
+- Attend training - The course is 2 hours and includes safeguarding and performance legislation relevant to chaperoning, and is currently run online via MS Teams.
+We do issue information packs by email.
+Payment for the training is through our website using an original Buckinghamshire Council reference number.
+Contact us if you have any issues.

-- Chaperone licence ID cards - ID cards are issued when all the above has taken place.
+- Chaperone licence ID cards - ID cards are issued when all the above has taken place electronically.
 They are valid for 3 years from the date of issue and should be carried at all times.
+Hard copies will be sent at a later date.

 DBS update service